Borough: Other current uses

 Elsewhere in England a number of districts and unitary authority areas are called "borough".
 Until 1974, this was a status that denoted towns with a certain type of local government (a municipal corporation, or a self-governing body).
 Since 1974, it has been a purely ceremonial style granted by royal charter to districts which may consist of a single town or may include a number of towns or rural areas.
 Borough status entitles the council chairman to bear the title of mayor.
 Districts may apply to the British Crown for the grant of borough status upon advice of the Privy Council of the United Kingdom.

 Northern Ireland

 In Northern Ireland, local government was reorganised in 1973.
 Under the legislation that created the 26 districts of Northern Ireland, a district council whose area included an existing municipal borough could resolve to adopt the charter of the old municipality and thus continue to enjoy borough status.
 Districts that do not contain a former borough can apply for a charter in a similar manner to English districts.

 United States

 In the United States, a borough is a unit of local government or other administrative division below the level of the state.
-The term is currently used in seven states.
+The term is currently used in six states.

 The following states use, or have used, the word with the following meanings: